Spring 2025 Faculty Learning Community (FLC) offerings

 IN PERSON

 Explore the concepts found within Catherine Denial’s A Pedagogy of Kindness with others!
-Her concise book explores ways to be kind to yourself as the instructor, demonstrate kindness to your students through your syllabus, to sit with the many ways kindness and learning can be achieved in assessment, and to establish kindness as a principle in your classrooms.
+Her book explores ways to be kind to yourself as the instructor, demonstrate kindness to your students through your syllabus, to sit with the many ways kindness and learning can be achieved in assessment, and to establish kindness as a principle in your classrooms.
 This FLC hopes to take these larger concepts and turn them into practical and small changes that you can bring into your personal approaches to teaching.

 Brian Moon